 In macroeconomic terms, Chile’s total exported goods represent 13.8% of its overall Gross Domestic Product for 2019 ($502.8 billion valued in Purchasing Power Parity US dollars).
 That 13.8% for exports to overall GDP in PPP for 2019 compares to 15.7% for 2018.
 This seems to indicate a relatively decreasing reliance on products sold on international markets for Chile’s total economic performance albeit based on a short timeframe.

 Another key indicator of a country’s economic performance is its unemployment rate.
-Chile’s average unemployment rate was 6.893% for 2019 down from 6.966% one year earlier, according to the International Monetary Fund.
+Chile’s unemployment rate was 11.6% at October 2020, up from an average 6.893% for 2019 according to the International Monetary Fund.

 Chile’s capital city is Santiago.

 See also Chile’s Top 10 Imports, Chile’s Top Trading Partners and Top South American Export Countries

 Central Intelligence Agency, The World Factbook Country Profiles.
 Accessed on December 16, 2020

 Forbes Global 2000 rankings, The World’s Biggest Public Companies.
 Accessed on December 16, 2020

 International Monetary Fund, Exchange Rates selected indicators (National Currency per U.S. dollar, period average).
 Accessed on December 16, 2020

 International Monetary Fund, World Economic Outlook Database (GDP based on Purchasing Power Parity).
 Accessed on December 16, 2020

 International Trade Centre, Trade Map.
 Accessed on December 16, 2020